eranif/codelite/docs/docs/plugins/lsp.md

 ### `compile_flags.txt` & `compile_commands.json`

-`clangd` and `ctagsd` uses these two files as instructions for how to build any source file.
+`clangd` and `ctagsd` are using these two files as instructions for "how to build" any source file.
-`clangd` and `ctagsd` will searche for these files from the active file folder and going up to the parent until it finds a match (or it can't go up any more)
+`clangd` and `ctagsd` will search for these files from the active file folder and going up to the parent until it finds a match (or it can't go up any more)

 In case both files are found on the same directory, `compile_flags.txt` takes precedence.

 When using CodeLite's [default C++ workspace](../workspaces/default.md) CodeLite generate these files for your automatically once the build process is completed